ErikEkstedt/Gestures/project/README.md

 --record \
 --MAX_TIME=3000\                        # Number of frames to record/render/run
---update-target=3\                      # Agent gets 3 frames before target is updated --random-targets \                      # Use if the targets are random and not sequential --state-dict-path=/path/to/statedict/ \ # state dict to use --target-path=/path/to/target  \        # Path to target dataset to mimic
+--update-target=3\                      # Agent gets 3 frames before target is updated --state-dict-path=/path/to/statedict/ \ # state dict to use
+--target-path=/path/to/target  \        # Path to target dataset to mimic
 ```